Venkatchavan/SDSRH/README.md

    - **Description:** The system must allow users to input and manage patient information, including BU number, name, and age.

 B. **Search Functionality:**
    - **Description:** Users should be able to search for patient details using their BU number.
+NOTE: ONE OF THE FUNCTIONALITY

 C. **IDE Integration:**
    - **Description:** The system needs to seamlessly integrate with DevC++, providing convenient shortcuts for development tasks.